streamsets/tutorials/tutorial-kubernetes-deployment/4-persistent-volumes/README.md

 When the Job completes, the Persistent Volume will be populated with the specified SDC stage libs.

-#### Step 4: Create an SDC Deployment with a VolumeMount for the SDC Stage Libraries
+#### Step 4: Create an SDC Deployment with a Read-Only VolumeMount for the SDC Stage Libraries

 Create a Control Hub-based SDC Deployment that mounts the Persistent Volume using the PVC, using a manifest like this: